cousine/cousine/README.md

 Taught career shifters to code in bootcamps and proud to have been part of 80 ambitious people’s journeys shifting their careers into programing.

-Linux user and strong believer in Open Source <3.
+Linux user and strong believer in Open Source ❤️, huge 🍕 & ☕️ enthausiast.

 Director of Engineering @[Swvl](https://swvl.com), on the road #1BillionBookings!